sharmavaruns/PCfun/README.md

 pcfun -i input_df-FullComplexNames.tsv
 ```

-## PCfun will now automatically create the following in your Project directory:
+## OUTPUT: PCfun will now automatically create the following in your Project directory:
 - "query_vecs.tsv": the continuous word embedding vectors for your input queries
 - "Results": Directory with subdirectories named after each query
     - In each subdirectory you will have subdirectories: "BP_GO", "CC_GO", and "MF_GO"